Previous air quality scholarship winners

 Hind Sbihi is a second-year PhD student at the University of British Columbia in the School of Environmental Health where she is investigating air pollution exposure assessment methods for birth cohort studies of childhood asthma.
 She has an Industrial Engineering degree from Ecole Polytechnique Montreal and an MSc in Occupational and Environmental Hygiene from the University of British Columbia.
 Her research interests are related to methods to measure exposure for epidemiological studies of children’s health in order to advance our understanding of environmental contaminants source-health effects link.
 She is currently involved in the Canadian Healthy Infant Longitudinal (CHILD) study, and is examining the contribution of traffic-related air pollution to indoor exposures.

-Wenqi Gan is the 2008 winner of the David Bates Scholarship.
-Wenqi is a PhD candidate in the School of Environmental Health at the University of British Columbia.
+Wenqi Gan is a PhD candidate in the School of Environmental Health at the University of British Columbia.
 Wenqi is researching the relationship between ambient air pollution, traffic noise, and cardiovascular disease in British Columbia.
 One objective of this research is to provide evidence to support environmental policy making that takes into account multiple risks and vulnerable populations such as the elderly and those with pre-existing conditions.

 Marabeth Kramer is a second-year MSc student in the School of Population and Public Health (Occupational and Environmental Hygiene theme) at the University of British Columbia.
 Through support from a Collaborative Research and Training Experience-Atmospheric Aerosol Program (CREATE-AAP) fellowship, Marabeth is studying the effect of diesel exhaust and allergen exposure on inflammatory mediators called adipokines.
 These proteins, as their name would suggest, are released primarily from the adipose tissue, and are observed to be released in response to inhaled inflammatory stimuli in animal models.
 Through the measurement of these proteins in the context of a controlled human study, the mechanistic function of adipokines in inflammatory lung processes can be elucidated, and their role in the pathophysiology of pulmonary disease explored.